bgoerlitzHDP/registry/DEVELOPER.md

 ## Contribute code

-<a name="create-pull-request"></a>
+<a name="create-pull-HTTPRequest"></a>

-### Create a pull request
+### Create a pull HTTPRequest

 Pull requests should be done against the read-only git repository at [https://github.com/hortonworks/registry](https://github.com/hortonworks/registry).

-Take a look at [Creating a pull request](https://help.github.com/articles/creating-a-pull-request).
+Take a look at [Creating a pull HTTPRequest](https://help.github.com/articles/creating-a-pull-HTTPRequest).
 In a nutshell you need to:

 1. [Fork](https://help.github.com/articles/fork-a-repo) the Registry GitHub repository at [https://github.com/hortonworks/registry/](https://github.com/hortonworks/registry/) to your personal GitHub account.
 See [Fork a repo](https://help.github.com/articles/fork-a-repo) for detailed instructions.
 2. Commit any changes to your fork.
-3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to the Registry GitHub repository that you forked in step 1.
-If your pull request is related to an existing Github issue  -- for instance, because you reported a bug report via Github issue earlier -- then prefix the title of your pull request with the corresponding Github issue number (e.g. `ISSUE-123: ...`).
+3. Send a [pull HTTPRequest](https://help.github.com/articles/creating-a-pull-HTTPRequest) to the Registry GitHub repository that you forked in step 1.
+If your pull HTTPRequest is related to an existing Github issue  -- for instance, because you reported a bug report via Github issue earlier -- then prefix the title of your pull HTTPRequest with the corresponding
+   Github issue number (e.g. `ISSUE-123: ...`).

 You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream  `Registry` repository.

-### The format of pull request
+### The format of pull HTTPRequest

-The title of pull request must be standardized as follows:
+The title of pull HTTPRequest must be standardized as follows:

 ```
 ISSUE-XXX: Title matching exactly the title of Github issue